Back to main page...

 MENU press this button together with a GP button in order to jump to a menu page directly.
 The page assignments are documented here.

-SELECT in most menu pages this button is used to select the parameter (cursor position).
+SELECT in most menu pages this button is used to select the parameter (cursor position) or special functions (e.g. in EDIT page it will toggle recording mode).

 EXIT use this button to exit the current menu page.